 Over the course of the six-month program, participants must:

-- complete assigned modules covering the mechanics of scientific writing within Coursera Writing in the Sciences program
+• Complete assigned modules covering the mechanics of scientific writing within the Coursera Writing in the Sciences program

-- participate in group and one-on-one coaching on writing (through the sharing of draft article with others) engage in the peer review process of writing by providing feedback on others’ draft articles apply feedback from peers and coach
+• Participate in group and one-on-one coaching on writing (through the sharing of draft articles with others) engage in the peer review process of writing by providing feedback on others’ draft articles apply feedback from peers and coach

-- meet set writing deadlines for article by posting drafts on a members-only website
+• Meet set writing deadlines for articles by posting drafts on a members-only website

 Applications are currently closed.